Powers of the president of Singapore

 The term of office of the first elected president, Ong Teng Cheong, was marked by differences between him and the government concerning the extent of his discretionary fiscal powers.
 Discussions culminated in the Government issuing a non-binding white paper entitled The Principles for Determining and Safeguarding the Accumulated Reserves of the Government and the Fifth Schedule Statutory Boards and Government Companies (1999).

 The president grants attempts by the government of the day to draw down past reserves that it did not accumulate, during economic downturns.
-In 2009, in response to the Global Financial Crisis, the government requested approval from President S. R. Nathan to draw S$4.9 billion from past financial reserves to meet current budget expenditure, the first time it had done so.
-The sum was used to fund the government's Resilience Package consisting of two schemes aimed at preserving jobs and businesses during the Global Financial Crisis.
+In 2009, in response to the 2008 financial crisis and the Great Recession, the government requested approval from President S. R. Nathan to draw S$4.9 billion from past financial reserves to meet current budget expenditure, the first time it had done so.
+The sum was used to fund the government's Resilience Package consisting of two schemes aimed at preserving jobs and businesses due to the 2008 financial crisis and the Great Recession.
 Eventually, the government drew just $4 billion, all of which was returned to the national reserves in 2011.

 In response to the economic crisis that occurred as a result of the COVID-19 pandemic in Singapore, President Halimah Yacob granted approval for the government of the day to draw S$21 billion in April 2020—for the Resilience and Solidarity Budgets, S$31 billion (in May 2020; for the Fortitude Budget), S$11 billion (in March 2021; for the Covid-19 Resilience Package contained within the 2021 Annual Budget), and S$6 billion in March 2022—for the financial support of the nation's Covid-19 public health expenditure contained within the 2022 Annual Budget.
 In 2020, President Halimah described the pandemic as a "very exceptional circumstance" that necessitated the emergency use of past reserves, in order to "take care of the people in terms of health and safety... and ensure that they continue to have income", as the pandemic gave rise to "[...] a situation where our own survival and existence are at stake."
 Nevertheless, the cumulative draw on past reserves over the two financial years of 2020 and 2021 was up to $42.9 billion, lower than the approved draw of $52 billion that was originally agreed on for financial year 2020.

 Whether the president may speak publicly on issues without the government's approval was discussed heavily during the 2011 presidential election.
 While some presidential candidates and members of the public suggested that the president has power to do so, Minister for Law K. Shanmugam stated that the president's ability to speak freely is limited to those matters that, according to the Constitution, they exercises discretionary powers over.
 They should not act as a political centre distinct from the government.
 A difference of opinion also exists over whether the president exercises soft power.